Research output per year

 BS1 5DS

-I am an environmental historian of animal-human relationships in the nineteenth and twentieth centuries, particularly interested in the senses, materiality, interspecies histories, and time and temporality.
+I am an environmental historian of animal-human relationships in the nineteenth and twentieth centuries, particularly interested in materiality, embodied approaches to the environment, and time and temporality.
+I'm also committed to engaged teaching and pedagogy, particularly relating to the environment and sustainability.

 Research

-My forthcoming book - Skinning Empire: Environment, Embodiment and Time in British Taxidermy History - explores the flow of animal bodies that supplied the taxidermy trade in the long nineteenth century in Britain and the British Empire.
+My forthcoming book - Skinning Empire: Environment, Embodiment and Time in British Taxidermy History (OUP) - explores the flow of animal bodies that supplied the taxidermy trade in the long nineteenth century in Britain and the British Empire.
 It investigates the materialities, sensations and temporalities of specimen creation in relation to colonial hunting and skinning, transportation and shipping networks, embodied craft, and museum and exhibition display.
-My PhD - the origins of this research - was supported by the South West and Wales Doctoral Training Partnership (AHRC), and co-supervised by Professor Peter Coates at the University of Bristol and Professor Bryony Onciul at the University of Exeter.
+I've also published on this work here.

-My future research will interrograte the environmental and embodied experiences of time and temporality in the long nineteenth century.
+My new research interrogrates the environmental and embodied experiences of time and temporality in the long nineteenth century.

 Teaching and other roles